Croat-Serb Coalition: Legacy

 The Peasant-Democratic Coalition (Croatian Peasant Party and Independent Democratic Party) led by Stjepan Radić and Svetozar Pribićević (later Vladko Maček alone) during the Kingdom of Yugoslavia is generally seen as a recreation of the Croat-Serb Coalition.
-The coalition existed from 1927 until Yugoslavia was invaded by Axis powers in 1941, during World War II.
+The coalition existed from 1927 until Yugoslavia was invaded by Axis powers in 1941 and the start of World War II in Yugoslavia.